mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 would normally be available to them.
 The referee may elect to omit some information and only allow it to be inserted after the Travellers have determined it for themselves.

+#### World Occurrence
-World Occurrence: There is a basic one-half chance that one world (and its attendant stellar system) will be in a hex on a subsector or sector map.
+There is a basic one-half chance that one world (and its attendant stellar system) will be in a hex on a subsector or sector map.
 Systematically check each hex, throwing 1D and marking the hex with a circle if the result is a 4, 5 or 6.
 This indicates that a world of note or interest is present; otherwise, leave the hex blank.

 The referee may elect to alter the normal chances of worlds, making them more frequent or less frequent to correspond to specific regions of the galaxy.
 A 50% density (no DM) is appropriate for the most areas.
 Apply DM-2 for rift (all but empty) sectors, DM-1 for sparse sectors and DM+1 for densely populated sectors.

+#### Starport Type
-Starport Type: Many worlds have starports, their presence being essential to interstellar trade and commerce.
+Many worlds have starports, their presence being essential to interstellar trade and commerce.
 See Starports, page 257.

+#### Bases
-Bases: Stellar systems may have bases for military forces, the navy, the scouts or other arms of interstellar government.
+Stellar systems may have bases for military forces, the navy, the scouts or other arms of interstellar government.
 See Bases, page 259.

 Bases will also help determine political boundaries in the sector.
 An interstellar government will place bases along its borders to guard against aggression from rival states or to control local systems.
 The presence of multiple bases within a few parsecs might indicate a contested border or a mighty stronghold.

+#### Gas Giants
-Gas Giants: A star system may have one or more gas giant planets (similar to Jupiter or Saturn).
+A star system may have one or more gas giant planets (similar to Jupiter or Saturn).
 The presence of a gas giant allows streamlined starships to refuel by skimming; this eliminates fuel cost for the vessel and increases profit.
 It also allows refuelling at systems that do not have starports.
 Refuelling in this fashion requires 1D days to travel to the gas giant and commence refuelling.
 Fuel gained by skimming is unrefined.

 Gas giants are relatively common.
 Roll 10+ for a gas giant not to be present in the system.
 If one is present, mark the system hex in accordance with the world format.

+#### System Name
-System Name: Each system is generally named for the primary world within.
+Each system is generally named for the primary world within.
 This name should be decided upon by the referee and placed in the hex for identification.

+#### Travel Zones
-**Travel Zones:** Most worlds are assumed to be civilised or at least amenable to Travellers and visitors.
+Most worlds are assumed to be civilised or at least amenable to Travellers and visitors.
 Some, however, are caught in the throes of war, plagued by disease or simply not ready for interstellar visitors.
 Such worlds are classified by Travel Zones to denote such status.
 In most cases, the referee should indicate Travel Zones based on the information available.
 Two such zone types exist; Amber and Red.

 Amber Zones indicate that Travellers should exercise caution when visiting such worlds.
 The Amber code may mean that the citizens of the world are xenophobic, that the political situation is chaotic or that some other danger exists within the system.